cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

             // Create a temporary textarea to hold the text var tempTextArea = document.createElement('textarea');
-            tempTextArea.value = textBox.textContent; // Use textContent to get the actual text
+            tempTextArea.value = textBox.innerText; // Use innerText to get the displayed text
             document.body.appendChild(tempTextArea);
             tempTextArea.select();